SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 deliver goods to outside.

 1. By using [_Distance to Line Features_](https://github.com/SERVIR-WA/GALUP/wiki/Tools#distance-to-line-features),
-this model calculate the shorest distance from each IDU to the primary and secondary roads and store the values in two different fields.
+this model calculate the shortest distance from each IDU to the primary and secondary roads and store the values in two different fields.
 2. Then the model use [_Rescale Field Linearly_](https://github.com/SERVIR-WA/GALUP/wiki/Tools#rescale-field-linearly)
 to transform values in fields to specified continuous scales (i.e., 1 to 9 scale).